sehno/MobileDojo/README.md

 ![banner](/images/dojo.jpg)

 # Mobile Dojo
-Resources for practicing mobile application hacking
+Resources for practicing mobile application hacking.

 ------

 ## Resources
 You can find some documentation and tools to help you on mobile application hacking : [Resources](./Resources.md).
 Don't forget online platforms such as HackTheBox, TryHackMe, etc.
 Some of the challenge walkthrough will be added soon.

 ## Challenges